Prasanthxy/Multilevel-Security-System/Requirements/Readme.md

    By requiring two forms of verification, your system significantly reduces the risk of unauthorized access, making it a valuable tool in any setting where security is a top priority

+# Explanation

+  The "Multilevel Security System" project is an advanced security solution designed to provide enhanced protection and access control using a combination of technologies and methodologies.
+Here's a detailed explanation of how the project works, its components, and the technologies it employs:

+## Core Components:
+   * I2C EEPROM: A non-volatile memory used for storing the initial user password securely.
+The I2C (Inter-Integrated Circuit) protocol facilitates communication between the EEPROM and the microcontroller, ensuring that password data is transmitted securely and efficiently.

+   * UART GSM Module: A module that allows the system to communicate over mobile networks.
+It is used to send a randomly generated password to the user's mobile phone as part of the second authentication step.
+UART (Universal Asynchronous Receiver/Transmitter) is the communication protocol used to interface with the GSM module.

+## How It Works:
+### First Level of Security:

+* The system prompts the user to enter a password.
+* The entered password is compared with the one stored in the I2C EEPROM.
+* If the password matches, access to the second level of security is granted.
+### Second Level of Security:

+* Upon successful verification at the first level, the system generates a random password.
+* This random password is sent to the registered mobile number of the user via the UART GSM module.
+* The user then enters this password into the system.
+* If the entered password matches the randomly generated one, the user is granted access to the system.

+# Key Features:
+### Dual-Layer Authentication:
+   This approach significantly enhances security by requiring two distinct forms of verification before access is granted.

+### Secure Password Storage:
+   Utilizing EEPROM for password storage provides a secure and reliable way to manage user credentials.

+### Real-Time Communication:
+   The use of a GSM module for real-time password delivery adds an extra layer of security, ensuring that only the intended user can gain access at any given time.

+### Random Password Generation:
+   By generating a random password that is valid for only one session, the system effectively mitigates the risk of password theft or replay attacks.

 # Features

 * Dual-layer authentication
 * I2C EEPROM password storage
 * UART GSM communication